vapoursynth/vapoursynth/doc/functions/premultiply.rst

    later operations.
 This will yield much better results when resizing and a clip with an alpha channel and :doc:`MaskedMerge <maskedmerge>` can use it as input.
 The *alpha* clip must be the same format as *clip* except grayscale only.

+   Note that limited range pre-multiplied contents excludes the offset.
+For example with 8 bit input 60 luma and 128 alpha would be calculated as ((60 - 16) * 128)/255 + 16
+   and not (60 * 128)/255.